-Biology colloquium meets approximately 10 times during the academic year for lectures and discussions led by visiting scholars, faculty, and student researchers.
+Biology Colloquium - The biology colloquium meets approximately 10 times during the academic year for lectures and discussions led by visiting scholars, faculty, and student researchers.

-Declared biology majors are required to attend a minimum of 12 approved biology colloquia during their time at Luther in order to complete the requirements of the biology major.
+All biology majors are required to attend a minimum of 12 approved biology colloquia during their time at Luther in order to complete the requirements of the Biology major.

 If colloquia talks are offered face-to-face, colloquium report forms are available at the front of the room and should be placed in the box marked "Colloquium" located at the front of the room before you leave the lecture hall.
 If the colloquium is offered virtually, use the Google attendance form that can be found here for each talk.
 It should be submitted at the end of the lecture.